-Financial relief may be available to patients who do not qualify for state or federal assistance and are unable to establish partial payments or pay their balance that have received non-elective care.
-In most cases, patients that fall between 0 - 200% of the Federal Poverty Level.
+Financial relief may be available to patients who have received non-elective care and do not qualify for state or federal assistance and are unable to establish partial payments or pay their balance.
+In most cases, this will apply to patients who fall between 0 - 250% of the Federal Poverty Level.
 Federal Poverty Levels based on total household income, with sufficient supporting documentation provided by the patient, will have a 100% Charity discount processed.

 Some locations may have identified additional criteria for charity eligibility besides the Federal Poverty Levels as noted above (i.e., high medical costs, more lenient income levels, etc.).
 To verify your eligibility for assistance under this policy, we recommend you contact the hospital.